International first for journalism...

 Arts Reporting (Option)

-This module deals with the skills of the reviewer, whether in literature, film, exhibition, TV, theatre, or the creation of other media artefacts.
+This module provides an opportunity to critically explore the various genres of journalistic writing about the arts and popular culture.
+The module deals with the skills of the reviewer, whether in literature, film, exhibition, TV, theatre, or the creation of other media artefacts.

 Comparative Media History (Option)

-Comparative Media History: This module enables the student to appreciate trends and changes within media industries worldwide on a comparative basis between countries and between platforms.
+This module is designed to enable students to appreciate trends and changes within all the main media industries including press, radio, TV, cinema, music & the Internet worldwide on a comparative basis between countries and between platforms.

 Contemporary Issues in Sports Journalism (Option)

-You will learn the key skills required to write as journalists and then focus those skills in arts journalism.
+This module provides the opportunity to learn the skills required to write as a journalist and then focus those skills in different areas of journalism.
 The module offers an essential introduction to reporting, researching, interviewing, news values and news writing necessary for employment in all areas of the profession.

 Ethics in Science and Environmental Journalism (Option)

-This module follows on from the Law and Journalism and Society modules in Semester A to provide more in-depth reflection on philosophical issues and an opportunity for students to consider more fully the kind of dilemmas that they are likely to encounter as working journalist.
+This module aims to provide an in-depth reflection on philosophical issues and an opportunity for students to consider more fully the kind of dilemmas that they are likely to encounter as working journalists in the field of science and environmental reporting.

 International Human Rights (Journalism) (Option)